enso-org/enso/docs/syntax/literals.md

 - Any indentation further than this baseline will be retained as part of the text literal.
-- The literal is _closed_ by the first line with a _lower_ level of indentation than the first child lineand will not contain the final blank line.
+- The literal is _closed_ by the first line with a _lower_ level of indentation than the first child line and will not contain the final blank line.

 ```
 block_raw = '''